AlexSunner/drink-plaza/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Recipes, and Subscription page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the fully responsive navigation bar includes links to the Logo, Home page, Recipes, and Subscription page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   - The navigation bar changes appearance depending on your screen size for better user experience.